zentralopensource/zentral/docs/apps/mdm.md

 Content in ASM/ABM *Apps and Books > "AppName" > Manage Licenses* that is assigned or removed from the content token will sync and automatically populate.
 You will see the total apps and licenses available reflected in Zentral Cloud in the *MDM > Overview > Store apps* section.

+## Software Update Enforcement Configuration

+Zentral uses Declarative Device Management (DDM) to configure policies for enforcing software updates across Apple platforms (macOS, iOS, iPadOS, tvOS).
+These policies ensure that devices update to a specific OS version by a defined target date and time, while allowing users to install the update at a time convenient for them (prior to the enforcement date).

+The configuration allows an optional *Details URL* setting, which is displayed in update messages on the device.
+This can provide a link to additional information (e.g., internal or public documentation) for end users.

+Zentral offers two variants for setting up a Software Update Enforcement configuration:

+- **One-Time**

+    This type is standard DDM to specify the **Target OS version** (e.g.,`15.2`), optionally the **Target build version** (e.g., `24C101`), and a **Target local date and time** (e.g., `2024-12-17 09:30:00`) as a single policy to enforce the update.
+When new OS versions become available that need to be enforced, this configuration requires manual updates.

+- **Latest**

+  This type automatically enforces the latest available OS version up to a **Maximum target OS version**.
+Zentral will use the *device identifier* and match information from the *Apple Software Lookup Service* to return the latest OS version (e.g., `16` to install all macOS 15 updates on your fleet, but to stop before installing 16).
+Set the **Delay in days** following the software release and a **Target local time** to configure the enforcement time (e.g.`7` for 7 days and `09:30:00` for 9:30 a.m.).

+In both types, if a user does not install the update by the specified deadline, it is automatically enforced.
+Enforcement times are based on the device's local time zone, allowing a single configuration to work seamlessly across different regions.

+To read more about Apple's logic for enforcing software updates, refer to the [Apple Platform Deployment Guide](https://support.apple.com/en-gb/guide/deployment/depd30715cbb/1/web/1.0).

+### Configuring Software Update Enforcement

+To create and manage software update enforcement settings in Zentral, follow these steps:

+1. Navigate to *MDM > Overview > Software Update Enforcements*.
+2. Click *the + sign to create new software update enforcement*
+3. Complete the following options:
+   - *Name*: Enter a display name for the configuration.
+   - *Details URL*: (Optional) A URL link, to provide info for end users.
+   - *Platforms*: Select the platforms to which the enforcement applies (iOS, iPadOS, macOS, tvOS).
+   - *Tags*: Add tags to specify which devices or groups the configuration will apply to.
+   - *Type*: Choose the direction of how the enforcement schedule is set (as outlined above):
+        - **One-Time**: Set the *Target OS version*, *Target build version* (optional), and *Target local date and time*.
+        - **Latest**: Set the *Maximum target OS version*, *Delay in days*, and *Target local time*.
+4. Click *Save* to store the configuration.

+### Linking a Software Update Enforcements Configuration to a Blueprint

+1. Navigate to *MDM > Overview > Blueprints*.
+2. Select or create a Blueprint.
+3. Select the desired Software Update Enforcements configuration from the *Software Update Enforcements* list.
+4. Click *Save* to link the configuration(s) to the Blueprint.

+### Enforcing Updates on Different Schedules

+Multiple configurations for enforcing software updates can be used within a single blueprint, each targeting specific device groups based on tags.
+This setup enables gradual rollouts with enforcement based on predefined schedules for different groups of tagged devices.
+When combined with *Latest Mode*, this approach eliminates the need for manual adjustments with each Apple OS release while maintaining the predefined schedules.

+### Using a Software Update Enforcement configuration in multiple Blueprints

+A single Software Update Enforcement configuration can be assigned to multiple blueprints, ensuring a consistent enforcement schedule and user experience across the devices and Apple platforms (macOS, iOS, iPadOS, tvOS).

+### Update a Software Update Enforcement Configuration

+To update an existing configuration:

+1. Navigate to *MDM > Overview > Software Update Enforcements*.
+2. In the list of configurations, click the *Edit button* right hand to the software update enforcement you want to modify.
+3. Make the necessary adjustments as described in the configuration steps above.
+4. Click *Save* to store the updated configuration.

+### Removing a Software Update Enforcement Configuration

+A Software Update Enforcement configuration can only be deleted if it is no longer linked to any blueprint.
+If the delete button is not visible, check the associated blueprints to ensure the configuration is no longer in use.

+1. Navigate to *MDM > Overview > Software Update Enforcements*.
+2. Click the configuration name to review its settings before deleting and use the *Delete button* next to the configuration.
+Alternatively, you see a delete button already in the list right to the name.

 ## HTTP API

 ### `/api/mdm/dep/devices/`